He’s not just as good as advertised. He’s betgter.

 If you’re more of a casual buyer, the Shohei Ohtani rookie card search can be super confusing.
 As is the case with most current players, there are a lot of them to choose from–63 in all, according to Beckett’s database.

 Topps and Panini produce dozens of different products each year and obviously both makers tried to get Ohtani into as many sets as they could during his rookie season.
 There are some basic staples, though.

 Ohtani’s first regular issue Topps card (#700) arrived in 2018 Topps Series 2.
-The flagship Ohtani rookie is plentiful today and an ungraded copy won’t cost you much at all.
+The flagship Ohtani rookie is fairly plentiful today and an ungraded copy won’t cost you too much.
 There are plenty of colored parallels to chase if you want.
 The 1/1 Topps Superfractor created quite a buzz in September of 2018 when it sold for over $184,000.